 Quietly in the background, with no fuss or bluster, we didn’t always give Kay her due!

-When we bought Kay, at about a year old, our intention was to train her but not, necessarily, to keep her forever.
-Yet I think Kay is probably the only dog we haven't ever suggested we could sell.
+When we bought Kay, at about one year old, our intention was to train her but not, necessarily, to keep her forever.
+Yet I think Kay is probably the only dog we haven’t ever suggested we could sell.

 When Andy first started to plan First Steps in Border Collie Sheepdog Training (as much as we ever plan anything) we picked three dogs to use as demo dogs, and one of those was Kay.
 Anyone who’s seen the DVD will probably remember Kay’s debut in the introduction where, I think we can say, she demonstrated exactly what she thought of it all.

 Who could have guessed that she would prove to be the ideal pupil, and a lovely character too.